joedefen/psistat/README.md

 ![psistat-screenshot](images/psistat-screenshot.png)

 `psistat` displays:
-* On the top portion of the screen,  the 1s, 3s, and 10s running averages for each of the PSI stats.
+* On the top portion of the screen, the 1s, 3s, and 10s PSI stats (each is a percent stalled during the interval).
 * Below the stats is a list of exception events beginning with the most recent;
   each event includes:
   * The relative time and absolution time of the event.
-  * The the type of event.
+  * The type of event.
   * The pressure value as a percentage relative to the current threshold.